lukamiletic95/papers/System model - consensus & gossip.md

 > Consensus instance represents one execution of the Tendermint consensus algorithm.
 Mainly, that algorithm will be considered a black-box in this paper, with the exception of revealing minor details of its implementation that are relevant to the functioning of the Mempool component and gossiping transactions from the Mempool.
 Consensus algorithm is described in detail in [1].

-Therefore, the validator set potentially changes at each "blockchain height".
+Therefore, the validator set potentially changes at each blockchain height.

 > The validator set is always chosen in a way to maximize the utilization of their voting power.
 [1] - p.
 5, III - TENDERMINT CONSENSUS ALGORITHM